SideNicheHustle

 • + Before/after photos are highly shareable and drive organic referrals without paid advertising

-• + Same marketing playbook as pressure washing — before/after photos on Nextdoor and Facebook
+• + Same marketing playbook as pressure washing: before/after photos on Nextdoor and Facebook

 Cons

-• Physically demanding — back pain, wrist strain from polishing, and kneeling for hours are documented occupational realities
+• Physically demanding.
+Back pain, wrist strain from polishing, and kneeling for hours are documented occupational realities.

 • Lowballers using cheap products drag market rates down and make it harder to hold professional pricing

-• Full details take most of a day — the hourly rate is decent but the time commitment is real
+• Full details take most of a day.
+The hourly rate is decent but the time commitment is real.

 • Equipment breaks down and replacement costs come out of your margin